 MIME Type: text/plain

 Usage: This resource provides access to the REST API access log, which records all HTTP requests to the Infinispan REST endpoint.
 Analyze this log to understand API usage patterns, identify performance bottlenecks, detect errors, and monitor client activity.
-It’s also valuable for security auditing to detect denial-of-service attacks or unusual access patterns.
+It is also valuable for security auditing to detect denial-of-service attacks or unusual access patterns.

 Example URI: